samuel-skean/Simple2DRasterizer/Roadmap.md

   Next steps:
   - Fix it?
 There be dragons - mostly in the form of atomics.
   - Attempt to observe any difference in performance caused by fixing it.

+- The `interactive-alerts-about-args` feature is poorly documented - if you can even call it documented.

 - The hot dog color scheme does not appear on macOS or Fedora Asahi Remix 39 (under either Wayland or X11).
 It is unknown on which platforms it does appear.